Probate Q&A Series

 Detailed Answer

 When you serve as a co-administrator in a North Carolina probate estate, state law requires all administrators to act in concert to manage and close the estate.
 Under G.S.
-28A-19-2, administrators must file a final account that details all receipts, disbursements, and distributions.
+28A-21-2, personal representatives must file an annual or final account that details all receipts, disbursements, and distributions.
 If one co-administrator refuses to participate, you have several remedies at your disposal.

 1. File a Motion to Compel an Accounting